Skip to main content

 East Valley Resident

-I purchased a home in Big Bear in 2020 with my wife and family.
+I've been coming to Big Bear for nearly two decades.
+My wife and family made it our permanent home five years ago.
 When we first visited, we were struck by something you notice immediately: this is a real community.
 People know their neighbors.
 The mountains and wilderness are part of daily life here.

 Since moving here, I've come to understand that mountain communities face unique challenges.
 We're isolated.
 Services that urban areas take for granted - reliable water, wastewater treatment, waste collection - require more careful planning and investment.